Nude Art

 I have always been fascinated with depictions of the human form in art.
 Maybe it started with my early love of comics, and the idealised perfection of superhuman figures cavorting across their pages.
 It might have been when I first set eyes on Tintoretto’s or Titian’s glorious mythological masterpieces in the National Gallery.
 It was a fascination cemented by my introduction to life drawing at art school.

-But the nude is a complicated subject in the 21st Century.
+The depiction of the nude is a complicated subject in the 21st Century.
 It would be naive to suggest we can continue to paint the nude figure as it has always been painted.
 Many of the naked figures that now adorn the walls of our galleries were originally produced as thinly veiled titillation for their wealthy owners.
 I have started to question my own motivations for painting certain figures nude.
-When I work on paintings about the “male gaze” I cannot ignore the fact that I am a man, and I might have the same prejudices that I happily mock in other people.
+When I work on paintings about the “male gaze” I cannot ignore the fact that, as a man, I might well have the same predilections that I happily mock in other people.

 Edouard ManetOlympia 1863, possibly the first modern nude in art